t1nky/revision-go/README.md

 go build
 ```

-### Usage

-TODO: Instructions on how to use the application.

 ### Contributing

 We appreciate all contributions.
 If you're interested in contributing, please see our CONTRIBUTING.md for details on our code of conduct and the process for submitting pull requests.